-We moved into our house 18 months ago and after having lived in a 2nd floor flat for 8 years we were so excited to have a garden.
+We moved into our house 18 months ago and after having lived in a 2nd floor flat for over 8 years we were so excited to finally have our own garden.
 It’s only small but the most important thing was having some outside space for Little H.

-Unfortunately there was more moss than grass, and absolutely no drainage so it became like a swamp every time it rained.
+Unfortunately there was more moss than grass, and absolutely no drainage, so it ended up like a swamp every time it rained.

-We moved in during the winter and it looked like this:
+We moved in during the winter and the garden looked like this:

-Like most people after moving house we didn’t really have any spare money to do anything with the garden at first so we just made the best out it last summer, by adding some colour, my parent’s old garden furniture, and just had to put up with it being a bit of a mess.
+Like most people find after just moving house we didn’t really have any spare money to do anything with the garden at first so we made the best out it last summer, by adding some colour, my parent’s old garden furniture, and just had to put up with it being a bit of a mess.

-This year however we had big plans and needed a proper garden by the time the nice weather came round so we could spend time outdoors and invite friends and family round for a BBQ.
-Due to booking a holiday we still didn’t have a very big budget for a garden make-over but we’ve managed to pull of quite an impressive make-over (if we do say so ourselves!) without spending a fortune.
+This year however we had big plans and really wanted a proper garden by the time the nice weather came round so we could spend time outdoors and invite friends and family round for a BBQ.
+Due to booking a holiday we still didn’t have a very big budget for a big garden make-over but we’ve managed to pull of quite an impressive make-over (if we do say so ourselves!) without spending a fortune.

-The garden is north facing so we don’t get a huge amount of sun, but the sun we do get in the summer is at the end of the garden by the back fence, so we decided that we wanted some decking here to put the table and chairs on.
+The garden is north facing so we don’t get a huge amount of sun, and the sun we do get in the summer is at the back of the garden by the fence, so we decided we wanted some decking here to put the table and chairs on.
 This would also help us to get rid of some of the grass/moss that was causing us such trouble.

 My in-laws had lots of extra decking left over from their garden which they kindly donated to us.
 We had absolutely no idea where to begin so we roped my parents into helping us, and my husband and dad watched a few YouTube videos to learn some new skills!

-I won’t explain how to fit decking as I am by no means an expert, but if you are thinking of doing it yourself then I would recommend watching a video on how to fit decking yourself like this one.
+I won’t explain how to fit decking as I’m by no means an expert, but if you’re thinking of doing it yourself then I would recommend watching a video on how to fit decking yourself like this one.

-In total it took 2 full days to fit the decking, and we spent the following…
+In total it took 2 full days to install the decking, and we spent the following money…

 Total – £45

-Our grass had just turned to mud last autumn and had never recovered, any amount of rain caused a mud bath – here’s an example of our garden after some heavy rain a few weeks ago!
+Our grass had just turned to mud last autumn and had never really recovered, any amount of rain caused a mud bath – here’s an example of our garden after some heavy rain a few weeks ago.

-It was clear that there was no point laying new turf down until we had sorted the drainage problems, so we decided to sort that out and then put down some artificial grass.
+It was clear there was no point laying new turf until we’d sorted the drainage problems, so we decided to sort that out first and then put down some artificial grass.
 We read up on how to add drainage to the lawn and we added some trenches lined with landscape fabric.
 If you have drainage problems on your lawn, take a look at this DIY lawn and garden drainage guide.

-Artificial grass isn’t cheap though, for our small area of approx 4.5ft x 3ft the quotes were coming out at around £300-400 for decent quality grass.
-My mum had seen a local garden centre selling off cuts so we headed over there and managed to find 2 bits that we could put together to fit our garden .
+Decent artificial grass isn’t cheap, for our small area of approx 4.5ft x 3ft the quotes were coming out at around £300-400 for decent quality grass.
+My mum had seen a local garden centre selling off-cuts so we headed over and managed to find 2 bits we could put together to fit our small garden .

 Again we had no idea how to lay artificial grass, so once more we watched YouTube videos and read up on a few tutorials.
 If you want to do it yourself try watching this video and check out this guide.